shengyanli1982/events/README.md

 ### 2. RunOnce Mode

-In `RunOnce` mode, the `EventEmitter` will stop after all registered functions have been executed.
-Just only one event will be processed by the registered functions.
+In `RunOnce` mode, the `EventEmitter` will not stop until you call the `Stop` method.
+Just only one event will be processed by the registered functions, even if you emit multiple events.
+If you want to process event again, call the `ResetOnceWithTopic` or `ResetOnce` method to reset the function.

 **Example**